 Face Painting Festival 花脸节

-Immortal cave Yi people’s village, at Puzhehei resort Qiubei county, has celebrated “Painter face festival” for 1000 years.
-Painting face means conquering devil and running ill luck into good, the more face painted, the more auspicious you are.
-Time and date of the festival will be determined by the number of happy events.
+Immortal cave Yi people’s village, at Puzhehei resort Qiubei county, has celebrated the “Painter face festival” for 1000 years.
+Painting face means conquering the devil and running ill luck into good, the more face painted, the more auspicious you are.
+The time and date of the festival will be determined by the number of happy events.